origovi/urinay/README.md

 # Urinay

-Urinay is a color-blind path+tracklimits algorithm developed for computing the centerline and track limits of the Formula Student driverless autocross track without the need of sensing the cones' color.
-It uses Delaunay triangulation and a limited-heuristic-ponderated tree search and only takes the cone positions and the car pose.
+Urinay was originally conceived to be a color-blind path+tracklimits algorithm developed for computing the centerline and track limits of the Formula Student driverless autocross track without the need of sensing the cones' color. **However**, in this branch, you can find a version that uses **color** and can be run in a 'hybrid' mode, which means that it uses the color for the closest cones to the car, and then just geometry (like originally).
+It achieves it by making use of a Delaunay triangulation and a limited-heuristic-ponderated tree search taking cone info (positions, type and id) and the car pose.
 Made for [BCN eMotorsport Formula Student team](https://bcnemotorsport.upc.edu) by me (Oriol Gorriz) entirely in C++ and to work with ROS.

-***NEW!*** For a **color dependant / hybrid** version check out the branch **`color`**.
+**Note:** For the original **color blind** version check out the branch **`master`**.

 ## Disclaimer
 If you use this algorithm for a Formula Student competition, the **only** thing I ask for is acknowledgment for the project. **ALWAYS REFERENCE** the team ***BCN eMotorsport***.